Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Introduction

-\citet{seemann2005wetting} studied the wetting of micro-structured surfaces using regular grooves separated with ridges.
-A small liquid volume was deposited using vapour condensation.
-Two main morphologies were ascertained, namely an overspilling droplet that extends onto the ridges and neighbouring grooves, and extended filaments that run parallel to the grooves.
-As droplet sizes decrease in size, it is expected that substrate topographical features will have a greater effect on the printed morphology and product quality.
+As droplets decrease in size, it is expected that substrate topographical features will have a greater effect on the printed morphology and product quality.
 There have been no studies of how such minor variations or defects on a substrate change the morphology of an impacting droplet.
-Therefore, we study the effect of a generic 2-D feature that can be deliberately designed or accidentally caused by scratching.
-To explore what droplet morphologies form due to the presence of this feature, and the associated dynamics, we use a validated 3-D multiphase lattice Boltzmann method solver described in the next section.
+Therefore, we study the effect of a generic two--dimensional (2-D) feature (defined in \S\ref{s:geom}) that can be deliberately designed or accidentally caused by scratching.
+We begin (\S\ref{s:geom}) by considering possible single droplet impact outcomes based on capillary flows and contact-line pinning on topographical features, then adapt existing spreading models for droplets on uniform surfaces to account for the presence of a scratch, and use these to postulate a regime map.
+In \S\ref{methodology} we provide details and validation of a lattice Boltzmann numerical method that is used in \S\ref{s:mainresults} to test the theoretical estimates of critical scratch dimensions and to explore the associated dynamics of single micro-droplet impacts on the scratch.
+Section \ref{ss:EffectOfParameters} considers the influences of the flow and surface parameters on droplet morphologies.
+Finally, we discuss the implications of our findings for printing applications in \S\ref{s:Implications}, which includes multiple-droplet simulations, and we present conclusions in \S\ref{conclusionsSection}.

-The remainder of this paper is arranged into five sections: we detail the LBM multiphase solver in \S\ref{methodology}, simulate a droplet printed onto a flat substrate (\S\ref{sec:DropOnFlatSurface}) and validate the results with literature experiments and analytical predictions, simulate droplet deposition onto an idealised scratch of rectangular cross-section with and without rectangular side ridges representing material displaced from the groove and discuss the resulting morphologies with the dynamics that form them and parameters that affect them (\S\ref{s:mainresults}), and finally discuss the implications of our findings for printing applications in \S\ref{s:Implications} and make conclusions in \S\ref{conclusionsSection}.